johnwesterman/illumio_core/README.md

 It is possible to use your own self signed certificate.
 Keep in mind it has to be in a certain format with extended attributes, verified and installed by hand.
 It's possible but I am not going to cover that topic here.

 **NOTE**: The server certificate is going to be a combination of the server certificate, the certificate chain including all intermediate certificates and the root certificate, in that order.
 If the certificate file does not have all of these certificates contained with it you will want to used an editor and make it so.
 Use the following commands to validate the certificate file.

+The newest versions of the PCE will not run without a valid certificate.
+If your certificate expires the services will not start.
+I encourage you to use a valid, globally trusted certificate for your PCE.

 For more information on **setting up, validating and testing certificates** [reference this document](CERTIFICATE.md).